cztomsik/graffiti/README.md

 - bundle can be made using already established and mature tools (ncc + electron-builder)
 - low memory footprint (when compared to electron)
 - the language & platform you already know (when compared to flutter)

+## Status
+It's getting very close to v1 now, so stay tuned if you're looking for something like this but as with other hobby projects, there are no deadlines.
+Follow me on my [twitter](https://twitter.com/cztomsik) to get notified :-)

+Note: I'm looking for somebody wiling to maintain windows part.
+It's not about just making it work (that should be easy) but rather about having some deeper knowledge of the platform and being familiar with the issues on various versions/configurations (basically, it implies you're daily windows user)

 ---